New students often have difficulty identifying their topic. Here I provide here some useful heuristics:

 Hedgehog

 The key point is to be as specific as possible in thinking about these three dimensions.
-For example, if you are interested in the brain-computer interface, that can be somewhat too general.
+For example, if you are interested in BCI or NLP, that can be somewhat too general.
 You may want to drill down more what specifically triggers your fascination.
 As for open problems, it is your economic engine, you have to read lots of papers and talk with a lot of people to understand what researchers think is important, NOT what you think is important.
 Last, think about one specific area where you can be the best of.
-If you have a background in machine learning, maybe you want to focus on the machine learning aspects of BCI.
-If you have a background of software engineering, maybe you want to focus on the programming side of BCI.

 Relevancy